-- Evaluating the appropriateness of the Entity's discount rates by comparing the discount rates to market and other external data - Assessing the reasonableness of the Entity's estimates of the recoverable amounts of each CGU by comparing the Entity's estimates to market metrics and other external data.
+- Evaluating the appropriateness of the Entity's discount rates by comparing the discount rates to market and other external data. - Assessing the reasonableness of the Entity's estimates of the recoverable amounts for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs by comparing the Entity's estimates to market metrics and other external data.